 The Federal Department of Finance has proposed changes to the draft Financial Services Ordinance (FinSO) and Financial Institutions Ordinance.
 A significant and welcome change in the draft FinSO is that key information documents for collective investment schemes can be written in English.
 The Federal Council will make the final decision on the wording of the ordinances and their entry into force in November 2019.

 Under Swiss law, the acquisition of a business may be structured as a mere share deal, a mere asset deal or – according to the Merger Act – a statutory merger, demerger or bulk transfer.
-This article outlines the private law aspects of private statutory mergers and distinguishes between domestic and cross-border statutory mergers.
+This article outlines the corporate law aspects of bulk transfers and distinguishes between domestic and cross-border bulk transfers.